cirens-utd/turtlebot_controller/src/agent_control/readme.md

  Needed info from agent.
         self.position                   This agents position
         self.neighbor_position          Dictionary of neighbors position
+        self.neighbor_orientation       Dictionary of neighbors heading
         self.move_direction([x,y])      Function to move in a direction self.move_to_position([x,y])    Function to move to a position

+### end_controller
+This can be overriden to determin what the robot will do when the controller is completed.
+By default, the robot will face to have a heading of Pi.

+### new_controller
+This can be called to reset all the values back to their default and start a new controller

 ## Agent Property
 - self.robot_ready
     Returns the status of the robot being ready
+- self.robot_moving
+    Returns the status of the robot is moving (aka, all neighbors and self are ready and contoller started)
+- self.destination_reached
+    Returns the status of the robot reaching its goal destination
+- self.desired_heading
+    Returns the status of heading control of the robot.
+When demanding the robot to turn to an angle, this will go true when it reaches that angle.
 - self.position
     Returns the self._position (The (x, y) of the robot) Set with self.position([x,y])